Contrary to popular belief, terrariums don’t require complex methods or materials to create captivating results.

 I recommend starting with your tallest/largest plant and working your way to the smallest.
 This helps you keep a sense of the scale and create visually stunning levels.

-Easy Terrarium Care
+Basic Terrarium Care and Maintainance

-- Light – Keep your terrarium in a spot where it receives plenty of bright yet indirect sunlight.
-An hour of direct sunlight here and there is fine, but too much will scorch your plants.
+- Light – Keep your terrarium in a spot where it receives plenty of bright indirect sunlight.
+An hour of direct sunlight here and there is generally fine, but too much will scorch your plants.

 That’s a Wrap